bydemihu/Interactive-Lab-Hub/Lab 1/README.md

 [Shuning and Giorgi](https://github.com/SinaL0123/Interactive-Lab-Hub/tree/Fall2026/Lab%201)

 **Summarize the feedback you got from your partners here.**
-Overall, the other groups found the video easy to understand and it aligned well with how the ambient orb actually works.
+Overall the other groups found the video easy to understand and it aligned well with how the ambient orb actually works.
 One pain point was visibility: the light was difficult to locate, and one person noted it may not be salient enough to pull attention from focused users.
 However, we wanted to consider that the orb is meant to be ambient and voluntary to look at.
 Another user noted how it was easy to receive information without interrupting their work.

 Problems noted:
 - One scenario alone is also not enough to demonstrate the programmability of the orb, that it can display different types of data based on what the user wants to display.